Professional edition active

 Indications for HPV Vaccine

-The HPV vaccine is a routine childhood vaccination ( see Table: Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years ).
-The U.S. Food and Drug Administration (FDA)–approved indication for the 9-valent vaccine has recently been expanded to include adults age 27 through 45 years for prevention of certain HPV-related cancers and diseases; the current recommendations from the Advisory Committee on Immunization Practices are
+The HPV vaccine is a routine childhood vaccination (1).
+The 9-valent vaccine has been expanded to include adults age 27 through 45 years for the prevention of certain HPV-related cancers and diseases; the recommendations from the ACIP are the following:

-• For both males and females up to age 26 years: HPV vaccine is recommended at age 11 or 12 years (can start at age 9 years) and for previously unvaccinated or not adequately vaccinated patients up through age 26 years.
+• For both males and females up to age 26 years: HPV vaccine is recommended at age 11 or 12 years (can start at age 9 years if there is a history of sexual abuse or assault) and for previously unvaccinated or not adequately vaccinated patients up through age 26 years.

 • For adults 27 to 45 years: Clinicians should engage in a shared decision-making discussion with patients to determine whether they should be vaccinated.

-• HPV4 for males, including those who have sex with men
+• 4vHPV for males, including those who have sex with men

 • Moderate or severe acute illness with or without fever (vaccination is postponed until the illness resolves)